 “I love Art Deco because I’m a big fan of modern jewellery, with geometrical shapes and clear lines.
 Art Deco integrates colour and shape nicely.
 When I tend to design pieces myself, I’m often inspired by the time period and re-interpret the ideas in a contemporary way.” – Patrick

-Patrick's Favorite Design
+Patrick's Favourite Design

 Every ring we craft tells a story.
 Each of our incredibly talented design consultants are tasked with weaving this story into a fully-realised design, subtly imparting their flair and skill along the way.
 While each ring is designed with the utmost care and thought, our design consultants do have their favourites…